 Meanwhile, a small settlement called Londinium came into being on the banks of the Tamesis river.

 From those ashes London rose again, growing to become the capital of the Roman province of Britannia.
-Ironically the importance of Londinium was recognised because of the initial success of the Boudiccan revolt.

 Much of Londinium’s story is told through its archaeology.
 Consequently this tour focuses on a number of places where important archaeology can be seen by the visitor.